-- 1. Future development in the Edenfield Neighbourhood Area shall be focused within the Urban Boundary as identified on the Policies Map. - 2.
-Development proposals will be supported within the Urban Boundary subject to compliance with other policies in the Development Plan. - Inappropriate development is, by definition, harmful to the Green Belt.
+- 1. Future development in the Edenfield Neighbourhood Area shall be focused within the settlement boundary as identified on the Policies Map. - 2.
+Development proposals will be supported within the settlement boundary subject to compliance with other policies in the Development Plan. - 3.
+Inappropriate development is, by definition, harmful to the Green Belt.
 Only in very special circumstances will inappropriate development be permitted in the Green Belt.
 Exceptions to inappropriate development are set out in the National Planning Policy Framework (NPPF). - 4.
-Where development is proposed on land which was removed from the Green Belt by the Rossendale Local Plan 2019-2036, the developer will be required to provide for compensatory measures in the remaining Green Belt in accordance with Policy SD4 of the Local Plan and other guidance. - 5.8 Other guidance to be taken into account by developers comprises national and local guidance for the time being in force.
-Currently, local guidance is contained in the January 2023 version of RBC's paper Compensation Measures for Green Belt.
-This is not a Supplementary Planning Document, but the Explanation of Policy SD4 in the Local Plan includes (paragraph 59):
+Where development is proposed on land which was removed from the Green Belt by the Rossendale Local Plan 2019-2036, the developer will be required to provide for compensatory measures in the remaining Green Belt in accordance with Policy SD4 of the Local Plan and other guidance.